 Figure 2: Map of UCN campuses

-All 12 regional centres and the two main campuses have computer desktop labs, and six of the regional centres as well as the two campuses have capacity to use videoconferencing /and .
+All 12 regional centres and the two main campuses have computer desktop labs, and six of the regional centres as well as the two campuses have capacity to use videoconferencing /Adobe Connect and Zoom.
 Only the two campuses and three regional centres (Swan River, Flin Flon, Norway House) have the capacity to act as host sites for videoconferencing.
 At the other three sites (receive only), students can watch and listen to video, but can communicate only through chat (text) messages.
 All students with Internet have access to D2L’s Brightspace learning management system (LMS), from the main campus locations, from home, or through the regional centres.

 UCN thus uses various combinations of on-campus teaching, videoconferencing, web conferencing and asynchronous use of the learning management system for the delivery of its programs and courses.
 The following illustrates some of the different course designs and support systems in use.

 This post-diploma certificate provides further education for graduates from the University College of the North Early Childhood Education program and other approved programs in the province of Manitoba.
 Graduates develop the skills to lead early learning and childcare programs.
 Most graduates of the program become directors of child care centres.
 This is a nine-course certificate program that includes a practicum.
 Six of the courses are delivered fully online, but students also need to attend three courses delivered face-to-face at either The Pas or Thompson campus for the practicum.